iwoplaza/typed-binary/README.md

   write(output: ISerialOutput, value: number): void {
     // The value will be wrapped to be in range of [0, Math.PI) const wrapped = ((value % Math.PI) + Math.PI) % Math.PI;
-    // Discretising the value to be ints in range of [0, 65535] const discrete = Math.min(Math.floor((wrapped / Math.PI) * 65535), 65535);
+    // Quantizing the value to range of [0, 65535]
+    const discrete = Math.min(Math.floor((wrapped / Math.PI) * 65535), 65535);

     const low = discrete & 0xff;